agramirez/agr-logger-lite/README.md

 **Parameters**

-1. name, String
-  Name of the function or code block being executed.
+1. name, String: Name of the function or code block being executed.
 Can be blank.

 **Example**